Percona-Lab/proxysql-ha-experiments/caveats/README.md

 ###Deregistering

-You register a service (or a check) into the catalog, which is global, but you always deregister from the local node.
+* You register a service (or a check) into the catalog, which is global, but you always deregister from the local node.
 To completely deregistering a node, you should run a command against all nodes.

+* Registering a check in the catalog has no practical effect.
+The check must be registered into at least one client, using the agent endpoint.